juhaku/dotfiles/README.md

 ## setup dev environment

-Follwing command will setup full dev environment with configuring various tools needed for development work.
+Following command will setup full dev environment with configuring various tools needed for development work.

-You can skip ssh setup with argument `ssh=false`.
+Skip ssh setup with argument `ssh=false`.
 Define `host=...` arugment to copy ssh configs from for `dev-setup` command in order to configure ssh.

+Define custom terminal for tmux with `terminal=...` if not defined, the current terminal will be used from `$TERM` env variable.

 ```make
 make dev-setup
 ```